bscan-rbt/obsidian-backup/Deck Building TTRPG/Core Gameplay/Attributes & Skills.md

+REWORKING FOR SIMPLICITY:

+- Base attributes will 1:1 represent combat power based on primary attributes. e.g.: 1 Strength = 1 Attack Power for a barbarian.
+- Skills will have minimum stat requirements, or come with specific feats / items.
+These will be in no way directly derived from primary stats
+- Hit points will still scale additionally on Stamina
+- Tertiary attributes and critical strike will be gained purely through class feats and gear
+- A large portion of feats will be locked behind primary stat requirements to maintain the flavour of each unique stat

 **Base Attributes:**

 *Strength* - determines the characters physical strength and raw athletic ability.
 Directly increases *attack power* and may be required to equip certain Great Weapons.